 Even with The Center operating as a distributed workforce since March 2020 due to COVID-19, Salesforce technology has banded the organization together and led to invaluable innovations.
 COVID-19 dashboards were created to grant visibility into operations across all departments as staff works remotely.
 In describing the value these dashboards have created, Klein relayed that “The Center has been able to show all staff how the entire organization is doing, even if we aren’t physically connected to our colleagues in the same way.
 Demand for our services has gone up around 40% since COVID-19 started, and the dashboards provide our staff with a comprehensive insight into how exactly we’re serving our communities and that heightened need.”

 Advances made possible through Salesforce and the intuition of The Center’s progressive platform are making a true difference in the LGBTQ communities.
 New tools are assisting these communities in surviving the pandemic and ensuring that they can thrive long past the public health crisis.
-In the same way, The Center helps foster a healthy environment for the LGBTQ community, so too does Cloud for Good-implemented Salesforce technology foster a healthy environment for the organization’s success.
+In the same way, The Center helps foster a healthy environment for the LGBTQ community, and so too does Cloud for Good-implemented Salesforce technology foster a healthy environment for the organization’s success.
 As a result, The Center is better able to celebrate the diversity of LGBTQ communities and advocate for greater justice and opportunity for those they serve.